gdalba/talis_bot/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed Python 3.x.
 - You have installed the required Python packages from requirements.txt.
+This set of scripts have tesseract as a requirement, installing it is not as intuitive, so either manually skim over every script and delete tesseract-related command, or install it.
 - You are using a Windows operating system (required for `win32api` and `win32gui`).

 ## Installation